qgis/QGIS-Documentation/docs/user_manual/working_with_vector/functions_list.rst

    :widths: 25, 70

-   "algorithm_id", "The unique ID of an algorithm" "animation_end_time |314|", "End of the animation's overall temporal time range (as a datetime value)" "animation_interval |314|", "Duration of the animation's overall temporal time range (as an interval value)" "animation_start_time |314|", "Start of the animation's overall temporal time range (as a datetime value)" "atlas_feature", "The current atlas feature (as feature object)" "atlas_featureid", "The current atlas feature ID" "atlas_featurenumber", "The current atlas feature number in the layout"
+   "algorithm_id", "The unique ID of an algorithm" "animation_end_time", "End of the animation's overall temporal time range (as a datetime value)" "animation_interval", "Duration of the animation's overall temporal time range (as an interval value)" "animation_start_time", "Start of the animation's overall temporal time range (as a datetime value)" "atlas_feature", "The current atlas feature (as feature object)" "atlas_featureid", "The current atlas feature ID" "atlas_featurenumber", "The current atlas feature number in the layout"